 Glossary = mechanical v inflammatory

-Mechanical = Symptoms that change when you change position of do something differently.
+Mechanical = Symptoms that change when you change position or do something differently.
 An example would be an ache when you are gardening that goes away when you stand up.

 Inflammatory = Symptoms caused by inflammation of the tissues.
 This is often more constant and is better when you are moving and worse when you rest.
 An example is sciatica where sleep is difficult as the ache worsens the more you keep still.

 2. Stiffness is a very common low back pain symptom

-Stiffness that goes on in the morning for an hour or more may be caused by a different problem than mechanical non-specific low back ache - it may a symptom of an inflammatory joint problem like ankylosing spondylitis and you need to tell your doctor.
+Stiffness that goes on for an hour or more in the morning may be caused by a problem that is not mechanical non-specific low back ache - it may a symptom of an inflammatory joint problem like ankylosing spondylitis.
+You need to tell your doctor about these symptoms.

 You may feel stiff and sore when you get up from a rest or in the mornings.
 Usually this stiffness eases quite quickly with gentle movement or just getting up and about.
 For many people the stiff area feels better after 10-15 minutes.

 3. Muscle spasm

 This spasm is your bodies attempt to 'splint' or protect a sore area.
-If you have a sudden injury or strain muscle spasm may be a good thing to start with as it reminds you to take it easy.
-After a day or two though this muscle spasm becomes a 29-Jul-2017an the original injury.
+If you have a sudden injury or strain this muscle spasm may be a good thing to start with.It reminds you to take it easy.
+After a day or two though this muscle spasm may become a

 - The muscle may feel very tense and solid when you touch it.